-'''

 Target: WIDECHAR

-'''

-Source other than widechar is first converted to character according to the rules in Target: Character.
+Source other than widechar and uchar is first converted to character according to the rules in Target: Character.
 The resultant character string is then converted to a widechar string.
+Uchar source is converted from UTF-8 to UTF-16 and assigned to the target.